danielakproh/sorting-visualizer/docs/index.md

 * Setup the main display of the application where all the graphics is going to be drawn
-* Draw 2 rectangles on the screen and making sure they center dynamically onto the screen
-* Scale number of rectangles up and implement scrolling control for user to increase and decrease them
 * Implement a simple swap of two elements without color highlighting
 * Implement color highlighting
 * Increase number of rectangles and swap more items using simple conditions